The Bankrate promise

 What’s the difference between insuring a new car vs a used car?

 If you lease or finance your vehicle, the lender will likely have requirements for coverage types, whether the vehicle is new or used.
-A finance company typically requires comprehensive and collision coverage, in addition to the state-mandated requirements depending on where you live.
+A financial lender typically requires comprehensive and collision coverage for financed vehicles.
 These additional coverage types pay to help repair or replace the vehicle due to an accident where you are at fault or damage was caused by something out of your control, like hail damage.
 If you lease the vehicle, you may have to carry higher liability limits.
 If you own a vehicle outright, you are not required to add comprehensive or collision coverage to your policy, but you may consider doing so for an added layer of financial protection.

 Additionally, gap insurance may be an option for new vehicles that are financed or leased.
 This coverage pays the difference between the amount you owe on a vehicle versus its depreciated value determined at the time of its total loss.
-Sometimes this difference is worth thousands of dollars, so gap insurance keeps you from getting further upside down on your loan.
+Sometimes this difference is worth thousands of dollars, so gap insurance can help keep you from getting further upside down on your loan.

 Another factor influencing the cost of premiums is how much certain coverage types cost.
 Newer vehicles may have extra safety features, reducing the severity of injuries or vehicle damage.
 This could mean that costs of certain coverage types, like personal injury protection and collision, may be affected due to the reduced risk.

-However, if parts are more expensive for a newer vehicle than a used one, collision and comprehensive coverage may be cheaper for the used car.
+However, if parts are more expensive for a newer vehicle than a used one, comprehensive and collision coverage may be cheaper for the used car.
 These variables are all considered by insurance companies based on the vehicle’s VIN to help determine total insurance costs for the vehicle.

 How do I find the right car insurance?